 Table 4 also shows the slope values found for DHI and DNI after correcting SPN1 data for the calibration slope found for the GHI (to represent an accurate on-site recalibration).
 These values are < 1 for DHI and > 1 for DNI at all stations (still showing DHI underestimations from SPN1).
 Winster, Palaiseau, Payerne and Golden show similar DHI slope values (0.937-0.956) while these are considerably lower for Rosearye (0.922) and Addu Atoll (0.903).
-This may reflect the different cloud and aerosol conditions typical for these sites, as marine aerosols typically cause more scatter, and hence a larger solar aureole, than land-based aerosols (Gueymard, 2001).
+These two oceanic sites also show significantly higher average DHI values (Table 6) than the other sites.
+Marine aerosols typically cause more scatter, and hence a larger solar aureole, than landbased aerosols (Gueymard, 2001), and this will increase the average DHI, as will a greater proportion of bright cloudy